 Beyond seasonal cost savings, Consumers Energy's storage fields provide customers supply resiliency and balance, changing energy demand throughout the day and reducing exposure to market pricing fluctuations and supply availability risk, as experienced dramatically by some portions of the country during the February 2021 polar vortex weather event.

 In addition, without storage, the interconnects to the market supply could not provide the customer demand needed on a peak day.
-Gas supplied by out storage fields provides the capacity to meet customer demand on the extreme cold days, as detailed in Figure 13 in the Storage Asset section.
-Detailed evaluations of costs versus risks and benefits should continue to be completed in the future, given the changing natural gas environment and the seasonal pricing changes as shown in the Henry Hub Prices in Figure 10.
+Gas supplied by our storage fields provides the capacity to meet customer demand on the extreme cold days, as detailed in Figure 13 in the Storage Asset section.